BohanXu-74/Problem-Maker/README.md

 Select a math operation

-Solve 10 questions and check timer and percentage
+Solve 10 questions and check time and percentage